 United Quest Card Vs. United Explorer Card

 I know many people may be trying to decide between the United Quest Card and the United Explorer Card.
-Personally I think the United Quest Card is a no-brainer here, but let me provide a quick comparison.
+I think the United Quest Card is the better choice, but let me provide a quick comparison.

-The advantage of the United Explorer Card is that:
+The advantages of the United Explorer Card are the following:

 - The United Explorer Card offers two United Club passes annually

 However, virtually everything else about the United Quest Card is either equal or significantly better:

 - The United Quest Card offers an annual $125 United credit, which the United Explorer Card doesn’t offer, and that should be worth face value to most

 - The United Quest Card offers up to 10,000 MileagePlus miles back each year on award redemptions, which the United Explorer Card doesn’t offer

 - The United Quest Card offers two checked bags free, while the United Explorer Card offers only one checked bag free